Cláudia Ohana: Personal life

 Despite being the daughter of the film maker Nazareth Ohana, Cláudia was raised by her maternal aunt, Denise Ohana.

 She was married to filmmaker Ruy Guerra between 1981 and 1984, with whom she had a daughter, named Dandara Guerra, born on October 10, 1983, also an actress.
 Cláudia is Martim's grandmother, born on May 24, 2005, and Arto, born on August 19, 2012, son of Dandara with the actor Álamo Facó.
 Cláudia is also the aunt of singer Bárbara Ohana.

 She posed naked for Playboy for the first time in February 1985 and again in November 2008.
 Her 1985 essay became historic for showing a hairy pubis, a first even for the time.
 Recently, in a participation in the Amor e Sexo program, Cláudia joked about the subject, stating that, "to the frustration of many, I shave".

 In July, 2020, Cláudia received widespread criticism from animal lovers for having adopted two dogs from a dog-rescue organization, then returning them only a few months later because she no longer wanted to care for them.

+She practices Transcendental Meditation and yoga.